goatslacker/alt/docs/async.md

 ### remote(state: object, ...args: any)

-This function is called whenever we need to fetch a value remotely.
-This is determined if `local` returns a falsy value.
+This function is called whenever we need to fetch a value remotely. `remote` is only called if `local` returns null or undefined as its value, or if `shouldFetch` returns true.

 Any arguments passed to your public method will be passed through to both local and remote: